MeganMFisher/material-ui-demo/README.md

 `npm install material-ui`

 Material-UI was designed with the Roboto font in mind.
-So be sure to include it in your project in your css file if you would like the rest of your fonts match theirs.
+So be sure to include it in your project in your css file if you would like the rest of your fonts to be the same.

 App.css:
 ```